WordPress/gutenberg/packages/e2e-test-utils/README.md

 <a name="tabThroughBlockToolbar" href="#tabThroughBlockToolbar">#</a> **tabThroughBlockToolbar**

 Navigate through a block's toolbar using the keyboard.
 Asserts that each button receives focus.

+_Returns_

+-   `Promise`: A promise that resolves when it's finished tabbing through the buttons in a block's toolbar, asserting that each one received focus.

 <a name="tabThroughFileBlock" href="#tabThroughFileBlock">#</a> **tabThroughFileBlock**